falcon71/kln90b/README.md

 ### It takes a long time until a GPS signal is acquired

+If you have not used the KLN in the past three months (or ever), it will need to search the entire sky for valid GPS satelites .
+Afterwards, this catalogue will be saved, so the next time will be faster.
-The KLN 90B remembers your last position.
-If this differs from you actual position, it may take up the 12 minutes until a GPS signal is acquired.
+The KLN 90B also remembers your last position.
+If this differs from you actual position, GPS acquisition will take longer.
 In this case, enter your position on the SET 1 page.

 Alternativly, you can set the GPS acquisition time to fast on the SET 10 page.
-In this case, GPS acquisition will take less than 30 seconds.
+GPS acquisition will then take less than 30 seconds.

 ## Aircraft developers